 We are very impressed with the Disney Plus streaming service.
 This is a polished and personal streaming service that fans of Disney's output, both children and adults, are bound to enjoy.

 With its rich, appealing catalogue, vast picture and audio quality support and intuitive usability, Disney Plus has quickly established itself as a serious rival to the likes of Netflix and Amazon Prime Video.
-Still, despite the catalogue expansion courtesy of Star, for some this will likely serve as a second subscription alongside a more general streaming service – if they can now afford two not-insignificantly priced monthly fees.

 Read our Netflix review